Barbara Kathmann: House of Representatives

 She ran for member of parliament in the 2021 general election, being placed seventh on the Labour Party's list.
 In February 2021, Kathmann resigned from her position as alderwoman to campaign.
 She was sworn in as House member on 31 March after she had been elected with 4,780 preference votes.
 Kathmann became the Labour Party's spokesperson for security, justice, and the interior.
-Her portfolio later changed to social affairs, employment, economic affairs, and climate, and she is a member of the Committees for Digital Affairs, the Interior, Justice and Security, Kingdom Relations, and Public Expenditure as well as the parliamentary inquiry into natural gas extraction Groningen.
+Her portfolio later changed to social affairs, employment, economic affairs, and climate.
 Kathmann is also the secretary of the Labour Party caucus.

 She wrote an opinion piece with Kati Piri in 2022, in which they stated that corporations had become addicted to migrant workers.
 According to them, this should be addressed through higher wages and through tackling violations of labor laws.
 Kathmann also co-filed an amendment to shorten the term for personal debt restructuring from three to one and a half years.
 It received the support from a majority of the House.
 In 2023, she continued a 2017 effort by her party to introduce the right to disconnect.
 She argued that anxiety about short-term contracts was pressuring employees into engaging in work-related activities outside of work hours.
-To accommodate for occupations that deal with emergencies, the bill would not provide an absolute right to not be disturbed, but it would force employers to make agreements with their workers.
+To accommodate for occupations that deal with emergencies, the bill would not provide an absolute right to not be disturbed, but it would force employers to have a conversation with their workers.
+Furthermore, Kathmann successfully defended a bill in the Senate to replace the monthly minimum wage in favor of an hourly one together with Senna Maatoug (GroenLinks).
+The monthly minimum wage caused full-time employees to receive the same salary whether they worked 36 or 40 hours per week.